SylvainEstebe/SylvainEstebe/README.md

 <h1 align="center">Hi, I'm Sylvain Estebe 👋</h1>
-<p>I am studying cognitive science.
-I'm always happy to take the time to discuss tech, cognitive science, and share experiences.
+<p>I am a cognitive scientist I'm always happy to take the time to discuss tech, cognitive science, and share experiences.
 Feel free to schedule a meeting with me here.</p>

 - 📫 How to reach me: [Schedule a Meeting](https://doodle.com/bp/estebesylvain/meeting)